boonh/Music-Production-and-NRTs/README.md

 # References
 Tagg, Philip (2009), _Everyday Tonality_, New York and Montreal: The Mass Media Scholars' Press, http://tagg.org/mmmsp/EverydayTonalityInfo.htm.

-# Video and Audio Links
+# Chapter Video and Audio Links

-# Track Links (Note links open in the same window)
+# Track and Discography Links (Note links open in the same window)

 Beyoncé - [Crazy In Love](https://youtu.be/ViwtNLUqkMY)